teyweikiet/dendron-github-pages/README.md

 ## Tips
 ### CSS doesn't load properly
-- check assetsPrefix & siteUrl
+- check assetsPrefix & siteUrl (for github pages assetsPrefix should be repository name & siteUrl should be https://<OWNER>.github.io)